anoopctkm/machine-learning/projects/capstone/proposal.md

 2. Take a movie that hasn't appeared in the MovieLens dataset, but has features about it available in the IMDB dataset.
 3. Return a predicted 5-star rating.

+For this particular project, this solution will need to combine collaborative and content-based filtering systems as a hybrid recommender system, as neither approach alone will be sufficient.

 ### Benchmark Model

 Two benchmark models for estimating the solution (5-star ratings):